CQC WE and I Statements

-Findings from serious case reviews have sometimes stated that if professionals or other staff had acted upon their concerns or sought more information, then death or serious harm might have been prevented.
+Findings from safeguarding adult reviews have found that if professionals or other staff had been professionally curious and / or acted upon their concerns or sought more information, then death or serious harm might have been prevented.

 Anyone can witness or become aware of information suggesting that abuse and neglect is occurring.
 The matter may, for example, be raised by a worried neighbour, a concerned bank cashier, a GP, a welfare benefits officer, a housing support worker or a nurse on a ward.
 Primary care staff may be particularly well placed to spot abuse and neglect, as in many cases they may be the only professionals with whom the adult has contact.
 The adult may say or do things that hint that all is not well.
 It may come in the form of a complaint, a call for a police response, an expression of concern, or come to light during a needs assessment.

-Regardless of how the safeguarding concern is identified, everyone should understand what to do, and where to go locally to get help and advice.
-It is vital that professionals, other staff and members of the public are vigilant on behalf of those unable to protect themselves.
+Regardless of how the safeguarding concern is identified, everyone should know what to do, and where to go locally to get help and advice.
+It is vital that staff and members of the public are vigilant on behalf of those unable to protect themselves.
 This will include:

 - knowing about different types of abuse and neglect and their signs;